markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/README.md

 A "failed" `Deposit` or `Submission` has `Deposit.DepositStatus = FAILED` or `Submission.AggregateDepositStatus = FAILED`.
-When a resource has been marked `FAILED`, Deposit Services will ignore any messages relating to the resource when in `listen` mode (see below for more information on modes).
-Intervention ( automated or manual) is required to update the failed resource.
+When a resource has been marked `FAILED`, Deposit Services will ignore any messages relating to the resource.
+Failed `Deposit` resources will be retried as part of the `DepositStatusUpdaterJob` job.
+Once all `Deposit` resource are successful, the failed `Submission.AggregateDepositStatus` will be updated.

 A resource will be considered as failed when errors occur during the processing of `Submission` and `Deposit` resources.
-Some errors may be caused by transient network issues, or a server being rebooted, but for now Deposit Services does not contain any logic for retrying when there are low-level communication errors with an endpoint.
+Some errors may be caused by transient network issues, or a server being rebooted.
+In the case of such failures, Deposit Services will retry for n number of days after the `Submission` is created.
+The number of days is set in an application property named `pass.deposit.update.window.days`.

 `Submission` resources are failed when:

 1. Failure to build the Deposit Services model for a Submission
 1. There are no files attached to the Submission
 1. Any file attached to the Submission is missing a location URI (the URI used to retrieve the bytes of the file).
-1. An error occurs saving the state of the `Submission` in the repository (arguably a transient error, but DS does not perform any retries when there are errors communicating with the repository)
+1. An error occurs saving the state of the `Submission` in the repository (arguably a transient error)

 See `SubmissionProcessor` for details.
-Right now, when a `Submission` is failed, manual intervention is required.
+Right now, when a `Submission` is failed, manual intervention may be required.
-Deposit Services does not provide any support for dealing with failed submissions.
-It is likely the end-user will need to re-create the submission in the user interface, and resubmit it.
+Deposit Services does retry the failed `Deposit` resources of the `Submission`.
+However, some of the failure scenarios above would have to be resolved by the user.
+It is possible the end-user will need to re-create the submission in the user interface, and resubmit it.

 `Deposit` resources are failed when:

 1. An error occurs building a package
 1. An error occurs streaming a package to a `Repository` (arguably transient)
-1. An error occurs polling (arguably transient, but DS does not perform retries) or parsing the status of a `Deposit`
+1. An error occurs polling (arguably transient) or parsing the status of a `Deposit`
-1. An error occurs saving the state of a `Deposit` in the repository (again, arguably transient, but DS doesn't perform retries when there are errors communicating with the repository)
+1. An error occurs saving the state of a `Deposit` in the repository (again, arguably transient)

 See `DepositTask` for details.
 Deposits fail for transient reasons; a server being down, an interruption in network communication, or invalid credentials for the downstream repository are just a few examples.
+As stated, DS will retry failed `Deposit` resources for n number of days after the creation of the associated `Submission`.
+The number of days is set in an application property named `pass.deposit.update.window.days`.

 ## Build and Deployment